Tetrakern/fictioneer/FILTERS.md

 ---

+### `apply_filters( 'fictioneer_filter_enable_shortcode_transients', $bool )`
+Filters the boolean return value of whether shortcode Transients should be enabled.
+By default, this depends on the `FICTIONEER_SHORTCODE_TRANSIENT_EXPIRATION` constant being greater than -1 and the `fictioneer_caching_active()` function returning false.
+Because the Transients would interfere with caching.
+If you exclude a page from caching, it might make sense to turn them on for that page.

+**Parameter:**
+* $bool (boolean) – Whether the Transients are enabled or not by default.

+---

 ### `apply_filters( 'fictioneer_filter_sof_date_options', $options, $current_url, $args )`
 Filters the option array of URL/label tuples for the date popup menu in the `fictioneer_sort_order_filter_interface( $args )` function before it is rendered.
 Can be any positive integer (days) or [strtotime](https://www.php.net/manual/en/function.strtotime.php) compatible string.
 See `fictioneer_append_date_query(...)`.
 Includes '0', '1', '3', '1 week ago', '1 month ago', '3 months ago', '6 months ago', and '1 year ago'.